Fischer0007/test_task_for_leadhit/README.md

 flask run
 ```

-Run tests for application with full report:
+Run tests for the app with full report and app coverage report:

 ```shell
 python3 -m pytest tests/